mcbarros/isp-monitor/README.md

 ## Planned Features

-- [ ] Configurable email notification when a route becomes active or inactive
 - [ ] Authentication and a small configuration screen to configure a default user
 - [ ] Possible implementation of a ping feature to test ISPs